-Senior Technical Writer • AI-assisted knowledge operations • Developer experience
+Senior Technical Writer • AI workflow design • Knowledge systems

 A photo of Márcio Florindo